arnicas/eyeo2016-talk/README.md

 # eyeo2016-talk

 These are the slides and toys I built for my talk at Eyeo 2016 (and before that, [Alt-ai](http://alt-ai.net) in NYC).
+The talks is about poetry, generated text, AI, bots, twitter, and tools for creativity.

 You might want to look at these through [arnicas.github.io](https://arnicas.github.io/eyeo2016-talk/) for the project links to work.